 Seward County Community College serves as an important link to higher education in the remote corner of Southwest Kansas, serving a student population of which around 70% is first int their families to attend college.
 More than half identified as Hispanic.
 We draw students from a five-state service area.
 The success full candidate must be willing to relocate and became acculturated to the community and demographic flavors of the rural Midwest.

-Master's Degree in English preferred.
-Master's degree in rated field with 18 hours in English required.
+Master's Degree in English required.
 Evidence of thorough and accurate knowledge of discipline and co-requisite developmental English curriculum or ALP programs required.
 Will teach Comp I and Comp II and related courses.
 Previous teaching instruction in community college or secondary education preferred.

 Competitive salary.
 Participation in college Flexible Benefits program which includes options for single and family health and dental coverage, optional insurances, and reimbursement accounts.
 Other benefits include: income protection insurance; matching annuity; SCCC tuition reimbursement for employee and dependents; annual and sick leave allowances and participation in social security (FICA) and state retirement programs (KPERS).